 That’s the basis of unit testing – you write a dedicated function that verifies (via the assert syntax) that a certain condition holds for the code you test – most commonly that boils down to checking the outcome of an operation is equal to a predetermined value.

-To effectively employ unit tests on your project there are a couple more things to learn.
+To effectively employ unit tests on your project, there are a couple more things to learn.
 Customarily a framework to manage tests is employed so that you do not have to execute them one by one but instead run a whole bunch to see if your code works as expected.

-For projects written in Python, pytest is commonly used; to install it on your local machine simply run the command pip install pytest.
+For projects written in Python, pytest is commonly used; to install it on your local machine, simply run the command pip install pytest.

-Pytest identifies test scripts by looking for files that have a “test_” prefix and “.py” extension; within them functions whose name begin with “text_” are called (like the test_sum_iterable_list() in the example above).
+Pytest identifies test scripts by looking for files that have a “test_” prefix and “.py” extension; within them, functions whose name begin with “text_” are called (like the test_sum_iterable_list() in the example above).
 To execute the tests defined on your project, in a terminal window navigate to a folder where your test files are located and run the pytest -v command; you should obtain an output similar to this:

 Sample Output of Running Automated Tests With pytest